openmindculture/wp-contact-form-inbox-report-mailer-plugin/README.md

 - configuration option for reported time interval
 - configuration option to include or omit non-spam messages
 - configuration option for alternative email recipient
+- configuration option for report mail from address
 - configuration option for report mail subject
 - configuration option for report style
 - link to message details views
 - localize text
+- send multipart/alternative mail body with optional HTML and plain text versions
-- make it work with other contact forms
+- make it work with other contact forms or database plugins

 ### Coding Guidelines